vpan19/Python-ML-Capstone-Project/README.md

 # Coursera_Capstone
-This repository is for the Capstone project
+This repository is for the Capstone project .
+My first try with python and machine learning